-Example: If a cousin calls an employee to ask him or her to join him or her at a football game, and there is a clear family relationship which exists outside of any business relationship, the employee could accept the invitation from the cousin without breaking these Rules.
+Example: If a cousin calls an employee to ask them to join them at a football game, and there is a clear family relationship which exists outside of any business relationship, the employee could accept the invitation from the cousin without breaking these Rules.
 If however, a distant, seldom-seen, cousin suddenly starts doing favors for, or giving gifts to, an employee who works for an agency that oversees the cousin's business, there may be a suspicion of attempting to influence the employee for business purposes, and that would violate these Rules.